-- c) Lot Frontage-No lot having frontage on a public or private road shall have less than seventy-five (75) feet of continuous uninterrupted length of said frontage or the lot must have access to a public or private road with approval by the DRB pursuant to Sections 4.2 and 4.3. - d) Lot Coverage- The total ground area covered by all structures, parking areas, walkways, driveway and areas covered by impervious materials shall not exceed eighty percent (80%) of the total ground area of the lot.
+- b) Lot Dimensions-Each lot must contain a point from which a circle with a radius of twenty-five (25) feet can be inscribed within the boundary of the lot. - c) Lot Frontage-No lot having frontage on a public or private road shall have less than seventy-five (75) feet of continuous uninterrupted length of said frontage or the lot must have access to a public or private road with approval by the DRB pursuant to Sections 4.2 and 4.3. - d) Lot Coverage- The total ground area covered by all structures, parking areas, walkways, driveway and areas covered by impervious materials shall not exceed eighty percent (80%) of the total ground area of the lot.

-3.9.5 Dimensional Limitations for Structures on Lots in the JC District a) Height of Buildings and Structures -- shall be as in Section 4.12 of these regulations.
+3.9.5 Dimensional Limitations for Structures on Lots in the JC District

-b) Setbacks for the Periphery of the Zoning District - Refer to Appendix D for the map and text of

-Newly added sections highlighted in yellow the setback requirements for periphery of the zoning district.
-If a lot line demarcating the periphery of the zoning district conflicts or overlaps with any lot lines created after [insert date regulations are adopted], principal and accessory structures must follow the setback requirements for the periphery of the zoning district with respect to the lot line that also serves as a boundary line for the Jolina Court Zoning District.

-c) Setbacks within the Zoning District - The following regulations apply to structures with respect to lot lines created after (date regulations are adopted) and are wholly within the zoning district:
+- a) Height of Buildings and Structures -- shall be as in Section 4.12 of these regulations. - b) Setbacks for the Periphery of the Zoning District Refer to Appendix D for the map and text of the setback requirements for periphery of the zoning district.
+If a lot line demarcating the periphery of the zoning district conflicts or overlaps with any lot lines created after [insert date regulations are adopted], principal and accessory structures must follow the setback requirements for the periphery of the zoning district with respect to the lot line that also serves as a boundary line for the Jolina Court Zoning District. - c) Setbacks within the Zoning District The following regulations apply to structures with respect to lot lines created after (date regulations are adopted) and are wholly within the zoning district: